Skip to content

 Jessie’s Tip: After burning off a ton of calories jumping around in the water, head over to Hopdoddy Burger Bar for made-from-scratch burgers (I love the “Magic Shroom” laced with mushrooms, goat cheese and basil pesto), boozy shakes, craft beers and cocktails, and menu items that donate to charity.
 I wrote about this amazing restaurant in my post, Things To Do In Austin Beyond Barbecue, as Austin holds Hopdoddy’s original location (though Denver holds the small chain’s only full-service venue).

-What are your must do in Denver experiences for feeling like a kid again?
+What are your favorite Denver experiences for feeling like a kid again?

 Bonus Denver Travel Resources: